 It goes without saying that airlines do everything they can to get you to your destination on time.
-As you will see below, KLM is among the best-performing airlines: only about 15% of their flights are late.
-Part of these arrive more than 3 hours late.
+As you will see below, KLM is among the most punctual airlines: only about 15% of their flights are late.
+As a result, KLM is among the best airlines in the world.
+Part of those 15% of delayed flights arrive more than 3 hours late.
+That's where EC261 comes into play.

 You might be entitled to up to 600€ from the airline!